 - Your client’s insurance plan covers telehealth services.

-To determine whether you’ll get reimbursed, it’s always best to contact a client’s insurance provider.
+To confirm you’ll get reimbursed, it’s always best to contact a client’s insurance provider.
 Find out if they cover teletherapy and how much you’ll get reimbursed.
 Make sure you understand which specific services a client’s plan covers.

 Medicare vs. Medicaid